Pennsylvania Route 92

 Pennsylvania Route 92 (PA 92) is a 66 mi north–south state highway located in northeast Pennsylvania.
 The southern terminus of the route is at U.S. Route 11 (US 11) in West Pittston.
-The northern terminus is at the New York-Pennsylvania border in Oakland Township, where PA 92 continues northward as New York State Route 79 (NY 79).
+The northern terminus is at the New York-Pennsylvania border in Oakland Township, where the road continues northward as New York State Route 79 (NY 79).

 Route description

 PA 92 begins at an intersection with US 11 in the borough of West Pittston in Luzerne County, heading northwest on two-lane undivided Exeter Avenue.
 The road heads through residential areas, crossing a Luzerne and Susquehanna Railway line before continuing past more homes with some businesses.
 The route heads into the borough of Exeter and turns north onto Exeter Avenue, heading through more developed areas a short distance to the west of the North Branch Susquehanna River.
 PA 92 curves northwest and continues into forested areas to the southwest of the river, crossing into Exeter Township and becoming Sullivan Trail.
 The road heads north past homes in the community of Harding, running through farmland with some development before continuing northeast into more forests.
 The route turns northwest at Stanton Station and continues west along the south bank of the North Branch Susquehanna River, curving north into rural areas of homes and passing through Upper Exeter.

 PA 92 enters Exeter Township in Wyoming County and becomes an unnamed road, heading northwest through forests to the southwest of the North Branch Susquehanna River.
 The road continues through wooded areas with some homes and curves north, intersecting the eastern terminus of PA 292.
 The route heads through woodland with some farm fields and residences, turning northeast to cross the river into Falls Township, passing over the Reading Blue Mountain and Northern Railroad's Susquehanna Branch line after the river.
 At this point, PA 92 turns northwest to run to the northeast of the railroad tracks and the river through forests, curving to the west.
 The road heads farther north from the river and railroad line, passing through wooded areas with a few homes.
 The route turns northwest and resumes alongside the Reading Blue Mountain and Northern Railroad line and the North Branch Susquehanna River, heading through a mix of farmland and woodland with some residences and passing through McKune.
 PA 92 crosses into Tunkhannock Township and becomes Osterhout Road, turning to the northeast.
 The road curves to the northwest again and intersects the northern terminus of PA 307 in Osterhout.
 The route becomes Roosevelt Highway and heads west through farmland before heading into wooded areas of homes.
 PA 92 turns north and heads into forested areas to the east of the railroad line and the river, becoming an unnamed road.
 The route heads into commercial areas before intersecting US 6, at which point it turns east to form a concurrency with that route.